Mac Arnold: Early years

-Mac Arnold was born in Ware Place, South Carolina, one of 13 children born and raised on his father's farm.
+Mac Arnold was born in Ware Place, South Carolina, and is one of 13 children born and raised on his father's farm.

 Arnold's musical journey began in the 1950s when he and his brother Leroy fashioned a guitar from a steel gas can, broomsticks, wood, nails, and screen wire:

 Arnold has since become famous for the gas-can guitar and has taught many other people how to make them.

 His early career included working with a young James Brown in the band, J. Floyd & the Shamrocks.
 Arnold moved to Chicago in 1965, where he worked with A.C.
-Reed prior to joining Muddy Waters' band in 1966.
+Reed before joining Muddy Waters' band in 1966.
 Arnold appears on the November 1966 live recording released in 2009 as Muddy Waters - Authorized Bootleg.
 He formed the Soul Invaders in 1967, finding work backing up B.B.
 King, The Temptations, Little Milton and many others.

 Mac's studio work in the 1960s includes playing bass on several notable blues albums, including Otis Spann's The Blues Is Where It's At and John Lee Hooker's Live At Cafe Au Go Go.
-He performed in various session work after moving to California in the 1970s.
-Arnold's distinctive bass line can be heard on the theme for the TV show Sanford and Son.
+He performed various session work after moving to California in the 1970s.

 His TV work also included a four-year gig as part of the set band on Soul Train.